miku/nightjet/x/greplace/README.md

 > Porting this code will be a significant effort, especially the DFA
 > construction and string replacement logic, but it's a good learning exercise
 > for understanding Go's idioms and memory model compared to C. **Good luck!**

+## Notes

+### Canvas

+In canvas mode, gemini will compile the code and will feed error messages back, seemingly until the compilation succeeds.
+It is like a small in chat agent.